MOAZ47/WhiteBox-Cartoonization/README.md

 - Lambda Content: 200
 - Lambda Variation: 10000

+### Files
+- **app.py**: Flask app; contains code for transferring image files between frontend and backend
+- **compute.py**: Contains code of the custom generative architecture built for this project.
+Helps in image-to-image translation of image.
+- **streamlit_app.py**: Streamlit app; contains code for deploying the streamlit application.
+- **voila_app.ipynb**: Transforms the Jupyter Notebook into a web-based application
+- **201_last_gen.pth.tar**: Contains the pickle file of the trained model.

 ### Dataset

 We created a diverse dataset containing real-world photos from the FFHQ dataset and various landscapes.
 Cartoon images were collected from the works of "Makoto Shinkai".
 The training set consists of 2500 real-world photos and 2500 cartoon photos, with a validation set of 2500 photos.